Skip to main content

 Zachary Levine is a physicist with interests in the interaction of radiation and matter.
 Projects have included the calculation of linear and higher dielectric functions.
 Current projects include x-ray tomography at the micro-scale and the theory of quantum memory.

 He is a Fellow of the American Physical Society.
-He received two Bronze Medals from the Department of Commerce, is a co-recipient of the Silver Medal, and has been recognized as a distinguished reviewer by three scientific societies.
+He received two Bronze Medals from the Department of Commerce, is a co-recipient of the Silver Medal, and has been recognized as a distinguished reviewer by two scientific societies.

 Research projects